-Most children with upper GI bleeding recover very well.
+Most children with upper GI bleeding recover well.
 Those with special liver or blood clotting problems may have more serious and repeated bleeding episodes.
-Blood transfusions or surgery might be indicated in the more severe cases.
+Blood transfusions or surgery might be needed in more severe cases.
 Management in the hospital by pediatric specialists will help provide optimal care.

 Last reviewed and updated by Keren Appel MD and Vrinda Bhardwaj MD FAAP